matthw/matthw.github.io/content/posts/2022/hackthebox-ctf-cyber-apocalypse-2022-intergalactic-chase-rev/index.md

 ```

-notes: there program would validate other inputs for the java part:
+*notes: the program would validate other inputs for the java part:*
 ```
 % ./ffi
 HTB{g3tt1ng_fr34ky_u51Ng_gtob801m6}